 - Heart Disease

 These are only a handful of the conditions most commonly attributed to a lack of appetite, and subsequent dramatic weight loss.
-It is also common to lose any desire to eat as a result of taking certain medications, such as:
+It is also common to lose any desire to eat as a result of taking antibiotics, as well as certain opioid-based drugs and medications, such as:

 While it may not seem to be a serious issue, a consistent lack of appetite can quickly develop into more severe problems such as anorexia, bulimia, or other eating disorders.